SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> History and tips to visit Sutro Baths

 USS San Francisco Memorial: This is a must-see if you are interested in history or have any connection to the military.
-The memorial is located at the site of the Battle of Guadalcanal during World War II and honors the sailors who lost their lives.
-To get here, park at the El Camino Mar Parking Lot.
-You will find the USS San Francisco memorial steps from the parking lot on its western side.
+The memorial is made from the bridge wings of the cruiser damaged in the Battle of Guadalcanal during World War II and honors the sailors who lost their lives.
+To get here, park at the El Camino del Mar parking lot.
+You will find the USS San Francisco Memorial steps from the parking lot on its western side.

 Octagon House: Only a few Octagon Houses are still standing in San Francisco.
 You will find one here.
 You can't visit the interior, but it's cool to see from the outside.
-It was once a lookout station is officially called the Marine Exchange Point Lobos Lookout Station.
-You'll find it at 2500 El Camino Del Mar.
+It was once a lookout station and is officially called the Marine Exchange Point Lobos Lookout Station.
+You'll find it at 2500 El Camino del Mar.
 It's along the same walkway that leads to Fort Miley.
 Simply take the very first left after you enter the path, and it's at the end.
+Find out about the city's other Octagon House, which you can tour.

 Legion of Honor Museum: This San Francisco fine arts museum sits in Lincoln Park.
 Inside, you'll see thousands of pieces of ancient and European art.
 They span over 4,000 years.
 In addition to their permanent collection, they also have several wonderful traveling exhibits each year.
 More about visiting.